home-assistant/home-assistant.io/source/_integrations/switchbot.markdown

 ## SwitchBot Options

 There are four options that can be configured for the SwitchBot entities.
-Setting any of these options will apply to all of your switchBot devices.
+Setting any of these options will apply to all of your SwitchBot devices.

 - `Time between updates (seconds)`: Increase/Decrease the update interval for the device.
 (Could impact battery life)
 - `Retry count`: How many times to retry sending commands and retry polling your SwitchBot devices.